 Notes

 Hi!
-I'm Megan, a mom to four kids, two with multiple food allergies & one with EOE.
-I'm a published cookbook author that constantly tweaks recipes to make them allergy friendly--it's an addiction.
-I share every recipe & tip with you, to help you eat like you did before food allergies & dietary restrictions.
+I’m Megan, a mom to four kids, two with multiple food allergies & one with EOE.
+I’m a published cookbook author who constantly tweaks recipes to make them allergy-friendly—it’s an addiction.
+I’m also a member of the Allergy Advisory Council for Certified Free From Foods, where I help advocate for safer labeling and standards.
+I share every recipe & tip with the hope that they help you as you manage your food allergies & dietary restrictions.
 You can still be awesome, even with food allergies!

 I would need to leave out garlic, sesame oil, and Sriracha.
 Any substitutes ideas for the garlic and sriracha?
 I would also have use coconut aminos instead of soy sauce, which is good stuff I might add.